 The homemade breakfast– best enjoyed on the small, flower-covered terrace– is particularly charming.
 Expect items like homemade Maine blueberry muffins; fluffy, farm-fresh eggs with local greens; and fresh orange juice.
 What’s not to love?

-The Yachtsman Hotel & Marina Club (For a Chic Stay)
+The Yachtsman Hotel & Marina Club (For a Chic, Central Stay on the River)

-The hotel also offers complimentary kayak, canoe, and stand-up paddleboard rentals for exploring the coves and inlets of the Kennebunk.
-You can’t vacation in Maine without spending time on the water.
+The hotel also offers complimentary kayak, canoe, and stand-up paddleboard rentals.
+This is a great way explore the coves and inlets of the neighboring Kennebunk.
+You can’t vacation in Maine without spending time on the water!

 Blueberry Picking at Spiller Farm